RITlug/ritlug.github.io/get-involved.md

 Meetings are open to anyone interested, new members and old.
 RITlug meets on every {{ site.ritlug-day }}, {{ site.ritlug-time }} in {{ site.ritlug-place }}.
 If you can't make the whole time, that's fine!
 Meetings typically have a presentation first, then we open the floor to discussion and technical help.
 Interested?
 Just show up!

 Looking for more information?
-Email us at rit.edu, our name is ritlug.
+Email us at ritlug@rit.edu.

 ##### Stay Updated
 * [The Link @ RIT](https://thelink.rit.edu/organization/Linux) (Join this one if you have an RIT account.
 You'll get the other feeds by email for free!)